 - Click the property icon to centre the map around the property's location and zoom in to the third highest level.

 - Mark the Favourite checkbox to identify the property as a favourite so that it will appear in the Favourite Properties list.

 - Click the Street View button, if it's not grayed out, to activate Street View panoramic photos (see below).
 If the button is grayed out, Street View photos are not available in the immediate vicinity of the property.

 - Click the Find Similar button to show on the map only similar properties located within a 2 km radius of the property whose detail is being shown.
 A similar property is one that has a price within 15%, a home size within 15%, and the same number of bedrooms and bathrooms, plus or minus one.
 In addition, a circle with a 2 km radius appears on the map along with a yellow status line near the top-left corner reminding you that similar properties are being shown on the map.
 Click on the status line or the Show All button on the line below the map to show all properties on the map once again.

 Every couple of seconds the photo shown in the information panel automatically changes to another one available for the property; holding down the Option key (Macintosh) or Alt key (PC) prevents the current photo from changing until the key is released.
 To manually advance to the next photo, click the current photo.
 Hold down the Option key (Macintosh) or Alt key (PC) while clicking to show the previous photo instead.

-are shown for most properties.
+are shown for most properties on some maps.
 They are determined annually by BC Assessment

 , a provincial Crown corporation, and are intended to be an estimate of the value of a property (for taxation purposes only) on July 1 of the previous year (the "valuation date").
 For example, the valuation date for 2012 assessments is July 1, 2011.
 Most municipal taxes levied on a property are based on a percentage of the assessed value with the specific rate depending on the tax category.